Waist to Height Ratio Calculator

 Share by Email

-4 Number of Calculations Used Today
+75 Number of Calculations Used Today

 How is Waist Height Ratio Calculated?
+Using the Waist to Height Ratio Calculator

-Waist to Height Ratio Calculation:
+Waist to Height Ratio Calculation by the Calculator:

 Waist to Height Ratio = Waist circumference (cm) / Height (cm)

-When evaluating the Waist to Height Ratio results, you can evaluate yourself according to general health categories.
+When evaluating the Waist to Height Ratio Calculator results, you can evaluate yourself according to general health categories.
 However, it is important to consult a health professional for a precise health assessment.

 What is Waist Height Ratio?
+Understanding the Waist to Height Ratio Calculator

-Relationship between Health and Waist Height
+Relationship between Health and Waist Height Ratio